How to use the command 'xml edit' (with examples)

 Explanation:

-: This is the path or URI of the XML document to be edited.
+: This specifies the path or URI of the XML document you are working on.
+It inputs the XML file that will be altered by the command.

 Use case 2: Move an element node of an XML document from XPATH1 to XPATH2